Alyssasorensen/cloud_db_mgmt_pooling_migrations/README.md

 10. I then went back to the instance information on GCP, clicked on "Connections" then "Networking" and added a new network by inputting a name and network identifier.

+### **Changing connection pool settings like max_connections and connect_timeout for an Azure MySQL Database is done by configuring the database server settings within the Azure portal.
+Here's how you can change these settings directly in Azure:**

+1. Sign in to the Azure portal (https://portal.azure.com).

+2. Locate the MySQL Database:

+    In the Azure portal, navigate to your Azure MySQL Database.

+3. Configure Connection Pool Settings:

+    a.
+On the left-hand menu, under "Settings," click on "Connection security."

+    b.
+You will see options for configuring connection pool settings.
+Specifically, you can configure these settings:

+        Max Connections: This setting defines the maximum number of allowed concurrent connections to your database.
+You can adjust this based on your needs.
+For our database input "20."

+        Connection Timeout: This setting defines the maximum time a connection request is allowed to wait for a connection to be available.
+It's specified in seconds.
+For our database input "3."

+4. Save Changes:

+    Make the desired changes to max_connections and connect_timeout.

+5. Apply Configuration:

+    Save your changes.
+Depending on the Azure portal interface, you might need to click an "Apply" or "Save" button to confirm your configuration changes.

+6. Review and Test:

+    After making the changes, monitor the performance of your application to ensure that the adjusted connection pool settings meet your requirements.

 ## **Describe the Database Schema Structure and Rationale**

 This is a database schema for storing information about patients and their medical records using SQLAlchemy.